Home Doh Ref

 Pattern-level CSS Styling

-Doh provides an elegant way to define CSS styles at the pattern level, which are then applied to all instances of that pattern.
-This approach offers several advantages:
+Doh provides a way to define CSS styles at the pattern level, which are then applied to all instances of that pattern.
+This approach offers:

 1. Consistent styling across all instances of a pattern

-2. Improved performance by using CSS classes instead of inline styles
+2. CSS classes instead of inline styles for performance

 3. Cleaner component code without repetitive style definitions